 containerPath: /tmp/data

-In addition, each work node has the extraMounts field defined.
+In addition, each worker has the extraMounts field defined.
 Why?
-It allows to mount a hostPath persistent volume to store the logs of your tasks from your pods to your machine.
-Without this, you wouldn’t be able to access your logs once your tasks get completed in Airflow.
-That means, next to your kind-cluster.yaml, you should create a folder data and the logs of your tasks will be stored in /tmp/data within your Kubernetes cluster.
+It allows you to mount a hostPath persistent volume to store the logs of your tasks from your pods to your machine.
+Without this, you wouldn’t be able to access your logs once your tasks are complete in Airflow.
+That means, next to your kind-cluster.yaml, you must create a data directory to store the logs on your machine and they will be accessible in /tmp/data in your Kubernetes cluster.

-Ok, now execute the following command to create your Kubernetes cluster
+Let’s execute the following command to create your Kubernetes cluster:

 kind create cluster --name airflow-cluster --config kind-cluster.yaml